custom-components/nordpool/info.md

     # Should the prices include vat?
 Default True
     VAT: True

+    # Do you want to use a custom VAT value?
+Default False
+    # n.b.
+This custom value is only used if VAT is included
+    use_custom_VAT: False
+    # Custom VAT value written as decimal (e.g. 25% is 0.25)
+    custom_VAT_value: 0.25

     # What currency the api fetches the prices in
     # this is only need if you want a sensor in a non local currecy